 What is credit piggybacking?
-If you’re not sure what this strange term could possibly mean, you’re definitely not alone.
+If you’re not sure what this strange term refers to, you’re definitely not alone.

 Credit piggybacking, also referred to as “credit card piggybacking” or “piggybacking credit,” is a commonly used credit-building strategy.
 However, many people are still unaware of how to access this strategy and use it to their advantage.